BarneyCampbell/barneycampbell/README.md

 # Hi there 👋
-Final year (two exams to go!)
-Computer Science student with an interest in Data Science.
+Computer Science student (awaiting grauation) with an interest in Data Science.

 ## Working on:
 - Exams